Over the age of 55 and love cricket? You might want to join Harrogate's Walking Cricket team...

 The games do not use leather balls, wooden bats or protective gear.
 Participants do not need to provide any equipment as it has kindly been supplied by Yorkshire Cricket Foundation.
 Participants need to dress appropriate for the weather conditions and a grass surface.

-There is no signing on fee however a weekly subscription of £4 will be requested; this will cover the cost of tea/coffee and biscuits in the Balcony Sports Bar, it will also cover rental of the playing area.
+There is no signing on fee however a small weekly subscription of no more than £5 will be requested.
+This will also cover the cost of tea/coffee in the Balcony Sports Bar, it will also cover contributions towards use of the playing area.

 It is hoped sessions will run through until the end of August.

 If you would like to find out more about Harrogate Walking Cricket or register interest and reserve a place please contact Richard Whiteley by email on: email@example.com